fixpayments/pbtx_rpc/README.md

 HTTP error status codes mean that the request cannot be processed at all.

-The content of the POST request and response is a Protobuf object prepended with its length (PB_ENCODE_DELIMITED encoding in nanopb).
+The content of the POST request and response is a Protobuf serialized message.
+It is up to the transport protocol to guarantee the completeness of the message (in HTTP POST, the message length is specified in Content-length header).

+Each response message contains a sha256 hash of the original serialized request message it responds to.

 `BASE_URL` is an URL consisting of the host part and configurable `URL_PATH`.